 Requests placed online via I-Share will stay in the system for 30 days, if they cannot be immediately filled.
 If patrons so choose, they can change this default at the time they place the request.
 Delivery time is dependent on availability of materials and the distance they must travel.
 Status of a request may be checked online by the patron.

 Interlibrary loan requests submitted to the Oesterle Library interlibrary loan unit are processed on a "first-come, first-served" basis.
 The library attempts to process all requests within a 24-hour period, Monday through Friday.
 The library will keep trying to fill a request until the date the patron has indicated.
 Because interlibrary loan turnaround time is dependent on the workloads of staff at other libraries, Oesterle Library cannot guarantee that materials will be received by any specific date.
-Photocopies ordered from local sources are usually received within 10 working days.
-Materials ordered from sources out of state may take 15 or more working days to obtain.
+Patrons must allow a minimum of 7 days when requesting an interlibrary loan item.

 When Materials are Received

-An e-mail message indicating specific items that have been received will be sent to the patron’s North Central College email account.
-Patrons may check on the status of some requests by using the "My Account" feature of CardinalCat.
-To check status on requests not reflected in "My Account," patrons may call 637-5700.
-Materials must be picked up at Oesterle Library.
-No materials will be faxed or mailed to patrons.
-Books not picked up within two weeks of receipt will be returned to the lending library.
+Patrons may check on the status of I-Share requests by using the "My Account" feature of CardinalCat.
+To check status To check status of non-I-Share requests, patrons can access their ILLiad accounts.
+An email message indicating specific items that have been received will be sent to the patron's North Central College email account.
+Email regarding requests for articles will contain a link to an electronic copy of the article.
+Other materials must be picked up at Oesterle Library.
+No materials will be mailed to patrons.
+Materials not picked up within two weeks of receipt will be returned to the lending library.